Topological derivative approach for deep neural network architecture adaptation: Numerical experiments

 \section{Numerical experiments}

-In this section, we numerically demonstrate the proposed approach using different types of architecture such as a) Radial basis function neural network; b) Fully connected neural network; and c) vision transformer (ViT).
+In this section, we numerically demonstrate the proposed approach using different types of architecture such as a) Radial basis function neural network; b) Fully connected neural network; and c) vision transformer (ViT). {In all our numerical experiments, we choose a linear combination of $Swish$ and $tanh$ as our activation function; that is, we take $ \sF=\{ Swish,\ tanh\}$ in \cref{univer}}.
 Our supplementary file contains additional numerical examples where we considered both simulated and real-world data sets and also demonstrated the approach for a convolutional neural network architecture (CNN).
 General experimental settings for all the problems and descriptions of methods adopted for comparison are detailed in \cref{hyper_parameter}.
-Note that in our numerical results, Proposed (I) refers to \cref{Algo_full} and proposed (II) refers to ``fully automated growing" algorithm mentioned in \cref{additional_rem}.
+Note that in our numerical results, Proposed (I) refers to \cref{Algo_full} and proposed (II) refers to ``fully automated growing" algorithm mentioned in \cref{automated}.